-1. Go the Target Device Properties screen.

-- 2. In the General tab, select (or deselect) PVS-Accelerator Configured. - 3.
+- 1. Access the Target Device Properties screen. - 2.
+In the General tab, select (or deselect) PVS-Accelerator Configured. - 3.
 Click OK to apply the change.

-Disable Citrix Provisioning Accelerator for all devices on a host
+Disabling Citrix Provisioning Accelerator for all devices on a host

-If you enable PVS-Accelerator for a host, you can disable it using the Virtual Host Connection Properties screen for all devices on the specified host.
+If this feature was enabled for a host, you can disable it using the Virtual Host Connection Properties screen for all devices on the specified host.

 You cannot use the Virtual Host Connection Properties screen to enable PVS-Accelerator on the specified host.
-Enable the feature using one of the Wizards (Citrix Virtual Apps and Desktops Setup Wizard or Streamed VM Wizard) while creating devices.
+Enable the feature using one of the Wizards (Citrix Virtual Apps and Desktops Setup Wizard or Streamed Wizard) while creating devices.